chrissmits91/unity-2d-ring-collider-solver/README.md

 # Unity Ring Collider Solver 2D

-A script to calculate points for a PolygonCollider2D for a ring with an opening.
+A script to calculate points of a PolygonCollider2D for a ring sprite with an opening.

 ## How to use